solidusio/solidus_stripe/README.md

 That will register a new `:"stripe.charge.succeeded"` event in the [Solidus bus](https://guides.solidus.io/customization/subscribing-to-events).
 The Solidus event will be published whenever a matching incoming webhook event is received.
-You can subscribe to it as regular:
+You can subscribe to it [as usual](https://guides.solidus.io/customization/subscribing-to-events):

 ```ruby
 # app/subscribers/update_account_balance_subscriber.rb